 - Use the PayPal Customer Disputes API for disputes webhooks and to pull updates to existing disputes

-Enable dispute notifications, add the Disputes permission text to the permissions that your seller agrees to during onboarding. <this needs to be clearer; please provide better information for this paragraph>
+Enable dispute notifications, add the Disputes permission text to the permissions that your seller agrees to during onboarding.
+For more information on available permissions, see the

 PayPal provides reports to help you manage day-to-day operations and provide transaction-level insight.